 The SLT meets on a monthly basis, and while consensus in decision-making is only required of the board, the meeting is open to the school community.
 PS 139 parents and caregivers are welcome to attend.
 See the monthly calendar or marquee outside the school for meeting dates.

-For the DOE’s website on SLTs, including translations of all the above in multiple languages, click HERE.
+For the DOE’s website on SLTs, including translations of all the above in multiple languages, see their dedicated web page on School Leadership Teams.